-The Storage Tank and Spill Prevention Act, Act 32 of 1989, 35 P.S. §§ 6021.101 et seq., as amended, created the Underground Storage Tank Indemnification Fund (USTIF) to assist owners and operators in meeting the financial responsibility requirement.
+The Storage Tank and Spill Prevention Act, Act 32 of 1989, 35 P.S. §§ 6021.101, et seq., as amended, (Tank Act) created the Underground Storage Tank Indemnification Fund (USTIF) to help owners and operators meet the financial responsibility requirement.
 The USTIF makes claim payments to eligible UST owners or operators for damages caused by a release from their UST.
-To be eligible, the release must have occurred on or after February 1, 1994.
-Third party liability may occur when the release from a tank has injured another person or that person's property.
+To be eligible, the release must have occurred on or after February 1, 1994, the USTIF's inception date, and meet other eligibility criteria explained in the Program Review section.
+A UST owner may also be eligible for coverage where third-party liability occurs due to a UST release that injures another person or that person's property.